WeirdFishez/Pewlett_Hackard_analysis/README.md

 **Q:** _Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?_
 **A:** No, there are only 1,549 retirement-ready employees in the departments available to mentor with the current mentorship pre-requisites.
-We suggest expanding criteria of mentor ship eligibility outside of the 1965 birthyear.
+We suggest expanding criteria of mentorship eligibility outside of the 1965 birthyear.

 ![image](https://user-images.githubusercontent.com/107438816/183328752-5918198b-6edb-4095-beb1-c4432276973e.png)